Sheffield Old Town Hall: History

-In William Harrison's Survey of the Manor of Sheffield, dated 29 September 1637, there is a mention of an early "Sheffield Towne Hall".
+In John Harrison's Survey of the Manor of Sheffield, dated 29 September 1637, there is a mention of an early "Sheffield Towne Hall".
 The early "Sheffield Towne Hall" was replaced by a second building, which had been designed by William Renny in 1699 and opened in 1700.
 The second town hall was next to the parish church, on a site with little space for extension.

 The third town hall, now referred to as the "Old Town Hall", was designed by Charles Watson in the Neoclassical style and built between 1807 and 1808.
 It was designed to house not only the Town Trustees but also the Petty and Quarter Sessions.
+Initially the main entrance faced Castle Street, where the building was three bays wide and topped by a pediment; on the Waingate side the building was of five bays.
+Thwaites & Reed provided a clock in 1809, which was housed in a small turret above the pediment.
+It was extended in 1833.

-Initially building was of five bays and faced Castle Street.
-It was extended in 1833 and again in 1866 to designs by William Flockton (1804–64) of Sheffield and his partner George Abbott.
-The most prominent feature was the new central clock tower over a new main entrance that reoriented the building to Waingate, the materials of which came from the parts of the building which had been demolished.
-At the same time the building's courtrooms were linked by underground passages to the neighbouring Sheffield Police Offices.
+The first Town Council was elected in 1843 and took over the lease of the Town Trustees' hall in 1866.
+That year the building was extensively renovated and extended to designs by William Flockton (1804–64) of Sheffield and his partner George Abbott.
+Flockton & Abbott added a new central clock tower over a new main entrance on Waingate, the materials of which came from the parts of the building which had been demolished.
+The new clock was provided by G. & F. Cope of Nottingham.
+At the same time, the building was extended northwards by three bays, to provide a separate Judges' Entrance on Waingate ('an enriched pedimented doorcase with Ionic columns in antis, with urns on the cornice above it'); and the building's courtrooms were linked by underground passages to the neighbouring Sheffield Police Offices.